Wim Eijk

 Willem Jacobus "Wim" Eijk (born 22 June 1953) is a Dutch prelate of the Catholic Church, a cardinal since 2012.
 He has been the Metropolitan Archbishop of Utrecht since 2007.
 He was Bishop of Groningen-Leeuwarden from 1999 to 2007.
-Before his clerical career he worked as a medical doctor; as a priest he made medical ethics the focus of his academic studies.
+Before his clerical career, he worked as a medical doctor; as a priest, he made medical ethics the focus of his academic studies.
 He has done his doctoral studies in medicine and philosophy, and also holds a licentiate in theology.

 Early life and studies

 Willem Jacobus Eijk was born on 22 June 1953 in Duivendrecht, North Holland, Netherlands and was raised by a Protestant father and a Catholic mother.

 Eijk studied medicine at the University of Amsterdam and received his degree in 1978.
 In 1978 and 1979 he worked as a doctor specializing in internal medicine.
 He studied for the priesthood at the seminary of Rolduc in Kerkrade.
 Beginning in 1979 he combined his theological formation with the study of medical ethics at Leiden University.
-He was ordained to priesthood in 1985 and was incardinated in the Diocese of Roermond.
+He was ordained to the priesthood in 1985 and was incardinated in the Diocese of Roermond.
 Then he went to work as a curate in the parish of St. Anthony of Padua in Venlo Blerick.

-In 1987 he earned a doctorate in medicine from the University of Leiden, with a dissertation about euthanasia.
+In 1987, he earned a doctorate in medicine from the University of Leiden, with a dissertation about euthanasia.
 In 1990 he completed a PhD in philosophy at the Pontifical University of St. Thomas Aquinas (Angelicum) with a dissertation entitled The ethical problems of genetic engineering of human beings.
 Eijk also earned a licentiate in moral theology at the Pontifical Lateran University in Rome.
 At the same time he taught moral theology at the seminary of Rolduc.
-From 1996, Eijk was professor of moral theology in pontifical Faculty of Theology in Lugano, Switzerland.
+From 1996, Eijk was professor of moral theology in the Pontifical Faculty of Theology in Lugano, Switzerland.
 From 1997 to 1999 he was a member of the International Theological Commission.